botworld-wiki/beatburger.github.io/pages/arena.md

   <li class="toc-block-entry" ><a href="#squad-cup">Squad Cup</a></li>
 </ul>

-You can find Info about [Arena Masters](/arena-masters) and how to defeat them here
+You can find Info about Arena Masters here

 <ul class="page-toc toc-block-list links">
   <li class="toc-block-entry" ><a href="#brad">Brad</a></li>